Are you looking for creative business ideas? Check out these 15 options for building a nice side income.

 4. Graphic Design

 If you have an eye for design, colors and images, consider a business in graphic design.
 Graphic designers help companies build websites, logos and even t-shirt designs to help with their branding goals.
-If you understand technology well and have an artistic ability, combine those skills to launch a business in this niche.
+If you understand technology well and have artistic ability, combine those skills to launch a business in this niche.

 5. Open a Dance Studio